You and your spouse were partners.

 There is more than meets the eye when it comes to community property - California division of assets and debts in particular.

 Divorce is different for every couple.
 And because no two couples or situations are exactly the same, there is no “one-size-fits-all” approach to fairly resolving the division of a couple’s marital assets and liabilities.
-Even when California thinks you should just split everything down the middle.

 And as you’ve been learning, coming to agreement on what each of you feels is fair and which of your assets and liabilities are considered community vs. separate can be quite tricky.